Worker-communist Party of Iran: Major split in August 2004

 The leadership debates eventually led to the exodus of more than half of the members of Central Committee and most of the Kurdistan Committee in August 2004.
 The defectors chose the leadership of Koroosh Modaressi, who was then Chairperson of the Political Bureau.
 This move was supported by the leadership of the Worker-Communist Party of Iraq.
 Together they formed a new party called the Worker-Communist Party of Iran-Hekmatist.
 They claim to be closer to the ideas of Mansoor Hekmat, though this is denied by the leadership of the WPI, who declared themselves to be the real followers of Hekmat's ideas.

 The conflict between the two parties is still ongoing and the WPI leadership sometimes sarcastically refer to the WPI-H as 'anti-Hekmatist'.
-In return the WPI-H claim that WPI represents a retreat to the "traditional left" and is a "populist" party.
+In return the WPI-H claims that WPI represents a retreat to the "traditional left" and is a "populist" party.